amaitou/PongAPI/README.md

 - **Body:** None

-- **Authentication:** This request requires to be authenticated first.
+- **Authentication:** The request must include authentication cookies.
+The access token should be present in the cookies.

 #### Response